AegisJSProject/router/README.md

 > root, it cannot reach into Shadow DOM.
 For any web component with shadow, you should call `interceptNav(shadow)`
 > in either the constructor or `connectedCallback`.

-> [!IMPORTANT]
-> Be advised that there may be a functional difference between using the router in the context of a `<script type="module">`
-> vs as a non-module, namely in the availability of [`import.meta.resolve()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta/resolve)
-> for preloading.
-Also, that importmaps are not quite univerally supported yet.
-For best compatibility,
-> you **SHOULD** use either absolute or relative URLs when declaring modules for routes, though use of
-> module specifiers (e.g. `@scope/package`) is supported in certain contexts, with decent browser support.

 ## 404 Pages
 You can register a module for 404 pages using either `set404()` or by passing it via `{ notFound }` in `init()`.